joshinsky/27666_Protein_Design/Day_1/Instructions_workingOnHPC_v01.md

 Enter your DTU password when prompted.
 You are now on a **login node**.

-#Setting up config in VSCode for HPC
+#Setting up config file in VSCode for HPC

     Host DTU-HPC
     HostName login1.hpc.dtu.dk